 This article is part of our Bakery Business Startup Guide—a curated list of articles to help you plan, start, and grow your bakery business!

-When it comes to starting or running a bakery, the delicious resources you have access to are almost limitless!
+If you’re starting or running a bakery, you have a practically endless array of resources right at your fingertips.
 To give you a head start, here are some of our favorite sources.
 So, whether you’re yearning to open your own micro-bakery, or become a chocolate artisan, we’re willing to bet there’s something here for you.

 Listen and watch